teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 * When running either 2, 3, or 4, rerun above select to see the results to verify the changed data

-2. Queries for reading from a materialized view

-*  select name, id, email from PersonMatModel.PersonMatView